Krishnaa548/Machine_learning/README.md

 # Machine_learning
-Here are concepts learnt from machine learning
+Here are concept learnings from machine learning